SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-applications.md

 Cumulocity provides a variety of applications for different purposes.

-by default, the following applications are available in the Standard Tenant:
+By default, the following applications are available in the Standard Tenant:

 <table>
 <thead>